pawelkopec/Scheduling/README.md

 This problem can be presented as finding an apropriate 3-coloring of cubic incompatibility graph.
 All the details are provided in the above mentioned article.

 ## Packages
-  * __graph__ package will contain necessary abstraction for building graph algorithms alongside with their basic implementations (neighbour list graph, adjacency matrix graph, vertex coloring class etc.)
+  * __graph__ package will contain necessary abstractions for building graph algorithms alongside with basic implementations of those abstractions (neighbour list graph, adjacency matrix graph, vertex coloring class etc.)
   * __scheduling__ package will contain classes needed specifically for this scheduling problem

 ## Status